 As with any project, starting at the beginning is the best place to start and for "commissioning", i.e., getting the boat ready for service, the beginning is the front of the boat.
 For those that trailer their boats, the front of the boat is the trailer.
-Who wants to go flying down the highway and see the boat doing somersaults along the side of the road?
-How do you prevent that?
-Well, start with the strap that comes out of the winch.
+Who wants to go flying down Rt 27 and see their boat doing somersaults along the side of the road?
+How do you prevent that!?
+Well, start with the strap that some out of the winch.
+Connected to the how give it is the first line of defence.
+Provent a few that comes out of the winch.
 Connected to the bow eye, it is the first line of defense.
 Pay out a few feet and make sure that there aren't any frayed or torn segments.
 If there are, you will need to cut out that entire segment and re-attach the strap.
-If you aren't sure how, and you need to be since this strap is the first line of defense, get help from a competent mechanic or dock master.
+If you aren't sure how, and you need to be since this strap IS the first line of defense, get help from a competent mechanic or dock master.

-While you're at it, why not spray the winch and all the moving parts with some penetrating oil?
-Pay out the entire strap if need be and re-coil it so that you are sure you get a good covering of the moving parts with penetrating oil.
+While you're at it, why not spray the winch and all the moving parts with some penetrating oil.
+Pay out the entire strap if need be and re-coil it up so that you are sure you get a good covering of the moving parts with penetrating oil.
 Take a walk around the boat and be sure the binding straps are all equally in good shape.
 If not, replace them.

 As to the boat itself now, open the anchor locker and flake out the anchor rode (the line and chain attaching the anchor to the "eye" in the bottom of your anchor locker/your boat) and lay the anchor "on the hard."
-Again, check the shackles for excessive wear, as well as the rode itself.
+Again, check the shackles for excessive wear as well as the rode itself.
 Replace or repair, as needed.
 No sense having the boat float away one day because the anchor rode wore through or a shackle pin gave out.

-Be sure that the navigation lights (red and

-green) are working.
+Be sure that the navigation lights (red and green) are working.
 If not, take the bulb with you to the marine hardware store and replace it - plus spares.
 The gas is more expensive than a few extra bulbs...